martipoe/docker-compose-blue-green/README.md

 - These issues did not arise with the [HTTP Provider](https://doc.traefik.io/traefik/providers/http/).
 This is why an Nginx container serves the dynamic configuration as yaml template via HTTP, using https://nginx.org/en/docs/http/ngx_http_sub_module.html for dynamic contents.
 - During Nginx container restarts (updates...), Traefik will keep the dynamic configuration in memory until the HTTP endpoint is reachable again.

+# Features

+- Blue-Green deployments - nodes are replaced interchangeably with each new container version.
+- Zero-Downtime
+- Tests: Docker HEALTHCHECK and HTTP status for primary and container-specific domains.
+- Rollbacks: If deployments fail, the container version is rolled back automatically.

 ## Prerequisites

 - Add domains in */etc/hosts*: `127.0.0.1 localhost main.lan blue.lan green.lan`